How to Dye Easter Eggs with Cool Whip

 The eggs turned out exactly the way they were supposed to, so if ever you don’t have any Cool Whip on hand, frozen whipped topping would make an excellent substitute!

-3. Add Food Colouring
+3. Add Food Coloring

 Bowl of whipped cream with drops of food colouring.

-4. Swirl Colours
+4. Swirl Colors

 Bowl of whipped cream with drops of food colouring swirled with toothpick.